Beside the Mountain

 Where can you buy heavenly hunks?

-Heavenly hunks are commonly sold at grocery stores such as Costco, and walmart, or you can buy them from amazon.
+Heavenly hunks are commonly sold at grocery stores such as Costco and Walmart, or you can buy them from Amazon.

 What are the ingredients in heavenly hunks?